 With a bachelor's degree in Mechanical Engineering, there are multiple master degree options open for you.
 You have automatic entry to the Master of Science programmes in Mechanical Engineering (ME) and Sustainable Energy Technology (SET).
 For more information on the other possibilities, you could utilise the bachelor to master transfer matrix.

-Graduates of the Bachelor’s programme in Mechanical Engineering have automatic entry to the Master of Science programmes in Mechanical Engineering (ME) and Sustainable Energy Technology (SET).
+Graduates of the Bachelor’s programme in Mechanical Engineering have automatic entry to the Master of Science programmes in Mechanical Engineering (ME), Robotics and Sustainable Energy Technology (SET).
 Please consult the respective master programme websites for more information and information on general admission requirements.

 In order to plan the master programmes in an optimal way, please submit this master preference form to give us an indication of student preferences.
 If you choose the MSc ME, you have to choose a specialisation.
 For more information on each specialisation see the MSc Mechanical Engineering programme structure.